csixteen/csixteen/README.md

 - ❤️ `.rs`, `.hs`, `.lisp`, `.(s)ml`, 💾, 👾, 🎮
 - 📚 🎹
 - [🐧 (Gentoo|Arch) Linux, Vim, Emacs, i3wm, URxvt](https://github.com/csixteen/dotties)
-- Currently working remotely from 🇳🇱 as a Software Engineer
+- Currently working remotely from 🇳🇱 as a Rust Engineer for [Ditto](https://ditto.live/) 🇺🇸

 ---
 ### Some of the things that kept / keep me busy